-If a collective of experimenters told you that they could cure your issues with three pills labeled A, B, and C, would you jump at that opportunity?
+If a collective of scientists told you that they could cure your issues with three pills labeled A, B, and C would you jump at that opportunity?
 Well, that is what attracted Owen Milgrim and Annie Landsbergh to voluntarily testing out a drug by Neberdine Pharmaceutical Biotech.

-It would not be a show worth watching if it did not have dysfunction to which the characters must become triumphant but not without a huge emotional breakthrough of course.
+It would not be a show worth watching if it did not have dysfunction to which the characters must become triumphant, but, not without a huge emotional breakthrough.
 Sonoya Mizuno, as Dr. Azumi Fujita and Justin Theroux, as Dr. James Mantleray struggle to successfully test a drug that would eliminate the necessity of therapy.

 They have to control a bereaving Gerti, a virtual reality machine with a consciousness modeled after Dr. Greta Mantleray who is played by Sally Field.
 Dr. Greta Mantleray and Dr. James Mantleray have a rocky mother-son relationship.